lexiccn/ExternusAPI/wiki/Getting_Started.md

 ## Dependencies

 Another useful feature of the API is dependency management.
-This allows you to quickly check and retrieve a dependency plugin instance if it exists.
-To register a dependency do the following
+This allows you to quickly check and retrieve a dependency plugin instance exists.
+This is especially useful for soft-depends

 To use the enhanced dependency API first add to the plugin yml